robbert-vdh/nih-plug/README.md

 ## Licensing

-Right now everything is licensed under the GPLv3+ license, partly because the VST3 bindings used are also GPL licensed.
-I may split off the VST3 wrapper into its own crate and relicense the core library under a more permissive license later.
+The framework and its libraries are licensed under the [ISC license](https://www.isc.org/licenses/).
+However, the [VST3 bindings](https://github.com/RustAudio/vst3-sys) used by `nih_export_vst3!()` are licensed under the GPLv3.
+This means that unless you replace these bindings with your own bindings that you made from scratch, any VST3 plugins built with NIH-plug also need to be able to comply with the terms of the GPLv3 license.

+The example plugins in `plugins/examples/` are also ISC-licensed, but the other plugins in the `plugins/` directory may be licensed under the GPLv3 license.
+Check the plugin's `Cargo.toml` file for more information.